tizzo/fetcher/README.md

-# Fetcher Drush #
+# Fetcher Drush#

 [![Build Status](https://travis-ci.org/tizzo/fetcher.png?branch=7.x-1.x)](https://travis-ci.org/tizzo/fetcher)
 [![Coverage Status](https://coveralls.io/repos/tizzo/fetcher/badge.png?branch=7.x-1.x)](https://coveralls.io/r/tizzo/fetcher?branch=7.x-1.x)

-Fetcher Drush is a command line client to interact wiht your Fetcher site and to do interesting things with the data retrieved from there.
+Fetcher Drush is a command line client to interact with your Fetcher site and to do interesting things with the data retrieved from there.

 This is the drush command to interact with sites managed by Fetcher.
 All `\Fetcher\Site` class (the main, top level, class) methods are intended to work in a declaritive, rather than imperitive, way.
 This means that generally Fetcher Drush commands are intended to be capable